adam4130/reversible-random-number-generators/README.md

 The CMake build automatically pulls in the PCG library as well as the Catch2 testing framework (and optionally TestU01).
-It also constructs the Python wrapper C shared library.
-However, we also provide an alternative header only library (`reverse.hpp`) that can be used in conjunction with the PCG headers.
+It also constructs the Python wrapper C shared library for ctypes.
-It only contains the base reversal functionality and leaves out other features such as the optional reversible bit generators, TestU01 wrapper, etc.

 ### Usage C++